Xiangyang1984/Pneumo-Typer/README.md

 #### Example 3: A two-column tab-delimited text file is used to sort genomes from up to down according to users' requirement

-Here, we provided a srf file ["18_genome_order.txt"](https://www.microbialgenomic.cn/temp_dir/18_genome_order.txt) that orders the maps by serotypes.
+Here, we provided a srf file named ["18_genome_order.txt"](https://www.microbialgenomic.cn/temp_dir/18_genome_order.txt) that orders the maps by serotypes.
 For example, adding the parameter -srf to the commands produced by pneumo-typer.pl ("map_cmd.txt" located in "pneumo-pyper_workplace") to reorder genomes in the genetic organization of the cps cluster.

 	$ perl path_to_pneumo-typer/script/cps_cluster.pl -dir path_to_18_genomes_dir -gene path_to_pneumo-pyper_workplace/cps_cluster_workplace/interested_gene.txt -m 10 -map T -o path_to_pneumo-pyper_workplace/cps_cluster_workplace -SVG T -n 40 -e path_to_pneumo-pyper_workplace/Serotype_ST.out -srf path_to_18_genome_order.txt